muchokwon/clova-client-developer-guide/en-KR/Develop/Guides/Handle_Audio_Playback.md

 ![](/Develop/Assets/Images/CIC_Playback_State_Sync_Work_Flow.svg)

-1. Clova app requests the audio playback state of all or specific clients registered in the user account to CIC {{ "using the [`AudioPlayer.RequestPlaybackState`](/Develop/References/CICInterface/AudioPlayer.md#RequestPlaybackState) event message " if book.DocMeta.TargetReaderType == "Internal" }}.
+1. Clova app requests the audio playback state of all or specific clients registered in the user account to CIC {{ "using the [`AudioPlayer.RequestPlaybackState`](/Develop/References/MessageInterfaces/AudioPlayer.md#RequestPlaybackState) event message " if book.DocMeta.TargetReaderType == "Internal" }}.
-2. CIC instructs all or specific clients registered in the user account to report the current audio playback state using the [`AudioPlayer.ExpectReportPlaybackState`](/Develop/References/CICInterface/AudioPlayer.md#ExpectReportPlaybackState) directive message.
+2. CIC instructs all or specific clients registered in the user account to report the current audio playback state using the [`AudioPlayer.ExpectReportPlaybackState`](/Develop/References/MessageInterfaces/AudioPlayer.md#ExpectReportPlaybackState) directive message.
-3. After receiving the report request, the client reports the current audio playback state using [`AudioPlayer.ReportPlaybackState`](/Develop/References/CICInterface/AudioPlayer.md#ReportPlaybackState) event message.
+3. After receiving the report request, the client reports the current audio playback state using [`AudioPlayer.ReportPlaybackState`](/Develop/References/MessageInterfaces/AudioPlayer.md#ReportPlaybackState) an event message.
-4. CIC instructs the client that made the request to synchronize information by sending the states of the information {{ "using [`AudioPlayer.SynchronizePlaybackState`](/Develop/References/CICInterface/AudioPlayer.md#SynchronizePlaybackState)" if book.DocMeta.TargetReaderType == "Internal" }}.
+4. CIC instructs the client that made the request to synchronize information by sending the states of the information {{ "using [`AudioPlayer.SynchronizePlaybackState`](/Develop/References/MessageInterfaces/AudioPlayer.md#SynchronizePlaybackState)" if book.DocMeta.TargetReaderType == "Internal" }}.

-Therefore, the client must send the [`AudioPlayer.ReportPlaybackState`](/Develop/References/CICInterface/AudioPlayer.md#ReportPlaybackState) event message if the [`AudioPlayer.ExpectReportPlaybackState`](/Develop/References/CICInterface/AudioPlayer.md#ExpectReportPlaybackState) directive message is received, and the information below must be included in the `payload` field.
+Therefore, the client must send the [`AudioPlayer.ReportPlaybackState`](/Develop/References/MessageInterfaces/AudioPlayer.md#ReportPlaybackState) event message if the [`AudioPlayer.ExpectReportPlaybackState`](/Develop/References/MessageInterfaces/AudioPlayer.md#ExpectReportPlaybackState) directive message is received, and the information below must be included in the `payload` field.

 * Audio play state
 * Repeat state
 * Current-time indicator of the audio playing (when audio is playing)
-* [`AudioStreamInfoObject`](/Develop/References/CICInterface/AudioPlayer.md#AudioStreamInfoObject) object received from the [`AudioPlayer.Play`](/Develop/References/CICInterface/AudioPlayer.md#Play) directive message (when audio is playing or paused)
+* [`AudioStreamInfoObject`](/Develop/References/MessageInterfaces/AudioPlayer.md#AudioStreamInfoObject) object received from the [`AudioPlayer.Play`](/Develop/References/MessageInterfaces/AudioPlayer.md#Play) directive message (when audio is playing or paused)
-* `audioItem.stream.token` field value of the [`AudioPlayer.Play`](/Develop/References/CICInterface/AudioPlayer.md#Play) directive message (when audio is playing or paused)
+* `audioItem.stream.token` field value of the [`AudioPlayer.Play`](/Develop/References/MessageInterfaces/AudioPlayer.md#Play) directive message (when audio is playing or paused)
 * Total length of the playing media (optional)

 ```json